fdazen/fda-documentation/accounting.md

 ---
 title: Accounting
-tags: [formatting]
+tags:
+  - formatting
-keywords: reports, payments, currency, pay types, credit card, invoices, discount reasons, Revenue Labels, Revenue Categories, security deposit
+keywords: "reports, payments, currency, pay types, credit card, invoices, discount reasons, Revenue Labels, Revenue Categories, security deposit"
-last_updated: November 25th, 2015
+last_updated: "November 25th, 2015"
-summary: "Labels are just a simple Bootstrap component that you can include in your pages as needed.
-They represent one of many Bootstrap options you can include in your theme."
+summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
+They represent one of many Bootstrap options you can include in your theme.
+published: true
 ---

 #**Accounting**